cocos/cocos-docs/en/advanced-topics/render-flow.md

 # RenderFlow

 The RenderFlow is a new process in v2.0.
-Its role is to eliminate useless rendering branches, and only into the predefined rendering branches, which can effectively reduce a number of dynamic judgments.
+Its role is to eliminate useless rendering branches, and only into the predefined rendering branches, which can effectively reduce a number of dynamic checks.

 ## v1.x Rendering Process